GSBLSU ANNOUNCES 2024 BANK MANAGEMENT SIMULATION WINNERS

 GSBLSU ANNOUNCES 2023 BANK MANAGEMENT SIMULATION WINNERS

-Every year, the seniors of GSBLSU take part in the Bank Management Simulation course, a computer-based program that is specifically designed to provide students with a look into management and the decision-making process in specific banking areas, such as investments, funds management, risk management, loans, and asset/liability management.
+/in News/by GSBLSUEvery year, the seniors of GSBLSU take part in the Bank Management Simulation course, a computer-based program that is specifically designed to provide students with a look into management and the decision-making process in specific banking areas, such as investments, funds management, risk management, loans, and asset/liability management.

 BMSim is an intensive computer-based educational experience, which serves as the capstone course of our school during students’ final year of instruction.
 The class is divided into management teams in six communities to operate simulated banks, and those teams concern themselves with the results of their individual banks, while competing with other banks within their communities.
 All teams begin with the same, base-line financial situation – a hypothetical bank with a variety of management and financial challenges – and, during the two-year simulated period, make a wide range of “quarterly” decisions involving all aspects of bank management and operations.
 Through computerized analysis, the teams are able to immediately observe the results of their decisions.